 Should I be concerned?

 Varicose veins are not often dangerous.
 However, receiving a regular vascular workup will assess risk factors and rule out concerns.
 Vein health can be easily checked through a simple, painless, and non-invasive ultrasound exam.
-Patients who are at risk are recommended to have a regular check-up.
+Patients who are at risk are recommended to have regular check-ups.

 At Virginia Interventional and Vascular Associates, our Board Certified, Fellowship Trained physicians specialize in vascular health and the most advanced options available to treat varicose veins.
 With a variety of non- or minimally-invasive outpatient procedures available, patients do not need to live with varicose veins—no matter how severe the discomfort or concern may be.